AVSLab/basilisk/docs/source/Support/CodingGuidlines.rst

 Python Exceptions
 -----------------

--  Variables are to be camelCase.
+-  Variables are to be lower camelCase.
 This is done to maintain consistency across the C/C++ and Python code bases which are interfaced via SWIG.
 -  Inline comments are accepted so long as they are kept brief.
 -  Binary operator spaces will be adhered to as specified in PEP 8, however, not for math symbols operations.
 E.g. no spaces are included around \*, /, +, -, etc

 .. code:: py